b95702041/bazel-python-demo/README.md

 1. **"bazel: command not found"**
    - Make sure Bazel is installed and in your PATH
+   - In CI/CD, the pipeline automatically installs Bazelisk

 2. **"No such package" errors**
    - Check that your BUILD.bazel file is in the right location